OPEN AIR OPERA

 What do you dream of in the future?

-Due to my lifelong fascination with the theatre process, I would like work more often as a stage director.
+I love singing, and I love to communicate with an audience.
+Due to my lifelong fascination with the theatre process, I would also like to work more often as a stage director.
 I have already directed quite a bit, and it has been surprisingly easy to combine stage directing with my career as a singer.
+I have even directed a workshop production of Hamlet at Shakespeare's Globe Theatre in London.
 As time goes by, I can feel that my craft as a stage director has strengthened, and that makes me even more eager to direct.
+In addition, I would like to expand my work within cultural management, as it complements both my artistic experience and my interest in shaping larger creative processes.
+That could be a thing for the future.

 Copyright © 2025 Open Air Opera – All Rights Reserved.